Seddok, l’erede di Satana (Atom Age Vampire)

 Director Anton Giulio Majano worked primarily in Italian TV.
 His direction is serviceable if not distinguished; the credit for the monster scenes should be shared with his cameraman Aldo Giordani.
 Majano’s actors are better than okay considering the general character inconsistency.
 Susanne Loret has the key role, and as we lose interest in her the movie fades as a serious contender for greatness.
 She’s certainly pretty although her dark eyebrows don’t always seem ‘right’ with her bright blonde hair.
 The most familiar actor is Sergio Fantoni, who most of us will remember as the Italian officer from the war adventure Von Ryan’s Express.
 Top-billed Alberto Lupo is unfamiliar, despite a busy career; his top credit is fifth billing in Carol Reed’s The Agony and the Ecstasy.
 Ivo Garrani’s police commissioner is the only other player who stands out — he’s in the original Hercules as well as Bava’s Black Sunday.

-Seddok has always had an appeal, if only because its storyline is jammed with so many goofy ideas.
-We always wondered if Italian writing credits consisted of one or two real scribes, and six more brothers-in-law added by the producer; perhaps everybody who contributes an idea or two is given credit, just as a basic rule.
+Seddok has always had an appeal if only because its storyline is jammed with so many goofy ideas.
+We always wondered if Italian writing credits consisted of one or two real scribes and then six more brothers-in-law added by the producer; perhaps everybody who contributes an idea or two is given credit, just as a basic rule.
 Co-writer Alberto Bevilaqua went on to receive credit on Mario Bava’s memorable Black Sabbath and Planet of the Vampires.

 Although no beauty, Terminal Video Italia SRL’s Region 2 PAL DVD of Seddok, l’erede di Satana is an adequate encoding of this once- elusive bit of early Italo horror filmmaking.
 The good B&W image appears to come from an intact film element, with acceptable contrast and sharpness.
 The flat-letterboxed format is unfortunate, but the film at least has not been pan-scanned; it’s possible that the 1:66 ratio was enforced with an in-camera matte.